One-step replica symmetry breaking of random regular NAE-SAT II: The effects of cycles

 \end{enumerate} \end{prop}

 In the remainder of this section, we focus on proving (1) of Proposition \ref{prop:cycleeffect:moments}.
-In the proof, we will be able to see that (2) of the proposition follow by the analogous argument.
-The proofs of (3) and (4) are deferred to Section \ref{subsec:app:deltabd}, since they require substantial amount of additional technical works.
+In the proof, we will be able to see that (2) of the proposition follow by an analogous argument (see Remark \ref{rmk:Prop:2}).
+The proofs of (3) and (4) are deferred to Appendix \ref{subsec:app:deltabd}, since they require substantial amounts of additional technical work.

-For each $\zeta \in\{0,1\}^{2l}$ and a nonnegative integer $a_\zeta$, let $\YY_i \equiv \YY_i(\zeta)$, $i\in[a_\zeta]$ denote the possible locations of $a_\zeta$ $\zeta$-cycles defined as Definition \ref{def:zetcycle}.
+For each $\zeta \in\{0,1\}^{2l}$ and a nonnegative integer $a_\zeta$, let $\YY_i \equiv \YY_i(\zeta) \in \big\{\{v_{\iota},a_{\iota},(e_{v_{\iota}}^{j}, e_{a_{\iota}}^{j})_{j=0,1} \}_{\iota=1}^l\big\}$, $i\in[a_\zeta]$ denote the possible locations of $a_\zeta$ $\zeta$-cycles defined as Definition \ref{def:zetcycle}.
 Then, it is not difficult to see that

-where the summation runs over distinct $\YY_1,\ldots,\YY_{a_\zeta}$.
+where the summation runs over distinct $\YY_1,\ldots,\YY_{a_\zeta}$, and $\uL(\YY_i;\GGG)$ denotes the literals on $\YY_i$ inside $\GGG$.
 Based on this observation, we will show (1) of Proposition \ref{prop:cycleeffect:moments} by computing the cost of planting cycles at specific locations $\{\YY_i\}$.
 Moreover, in addition to $\{\YY_i\}$, prescribing a particular coloring on those locations will be useful.
 In the following definition, we introduce the formal notations to carry out such an idea.

 \begin{defn}[Empirical profile on $\YY$] Let $L,l_0>0$ be given integers and let $\underline{a}=(a_\zeta)_{||\zeta||\leq l_0}$.
 Moreover, let

 denote the distinct $a_\zeta$ $\zeta$-cycles for each $||\zeta||\leq l_0$ inside $\GGG$ (Definition \ref{def:zetcycle}), and let $\sig$ be a valid coloring on $\GGG$.
 We define ${\Delta} \equiv {\Delta}[\sig;\YY]$, the \textit{empirical profile on} $\YY$, as follows. \begin{itemize} \item Let $V(\YY)$ (resp. $F(\YY)$) be the set of variables (resp. clauses) in $\cup_{||\zeta||\leq l_0} \cup_{i=1}^{a_\zeta} \YY_i(\zeta)$, and let $E_c(\YY)$ denote the collection of variable-adjacent half-edges included in $\cup_{||\zeta||\leq l_0} \cup_{i=1}^{a_\zeta} \YY_i(\zeta)$.
 We write $\sig_\YY$ to denote the restriction of $\sig$ onto $V(\YY)$ and $F(\YY)$.